ADS is structured to deliver maximum value to members.

 The Board is the formal governing body of ADS which is responsible for overseeing the operational and financial decision making on behalf of Members.
 It consists of a mix of elected and appointed Members to ensure there is balance from across the sectors and Primes, Mid-tiers and SMEs.

-Julian Whitehead, Executive Vice President Global Business and Strategic Programmes at Airbus Defence and Space, was elected President of ADS in January 2022, succeeding Tony Wood.
-He has worked at Airbus since 2012, with his earlier career including roles with ADS members MBDA and BAE Systems.
-Julian will serve as President and Chair of the Board during his two year tenure.
+David Lockwood OBE, Chief Executive Officer at Babcock International Group was elected President of the ADS Board in January 2024, succeeding Julian Whitehead.
+He has worked at Babcock since 2020, with his earlier career including roles with ADS members BAE Systems and Thales.
+David will serve as President and Chair of the Board during his two year tenure.
+Read the full press release here.

 Four Vice Presidents also serve on the Board representing each of the sectors.
 All other Members of the Board represent a specific role as defined by the Board or the membership and set out in the Articles of Association.